-In the next lecture we will begin by studying one of the simplest of vision problems: How well can we detect and discriminate light intensity?
+The next lecture will begin by studying one of the simplest of vision problems: How well can we detect and discriminate light intensity?
 What are the limits to this ability?
 Quantum nature of light?
 What is the computational theory for brightness discrimination?